thomasbennett/mockingbird/wp-content/plugins/relevanssi/readme.txt

 = Knowledge Base =
 You can find solutions and answers at the [Relevanssi Knowledge Base](http://www.relevanssi.com/category/knowledge-base/).

+= Relevanssi doesn't work =
+If you the results don't change after installing and activating Relevanssi, the most likely reason is that you have a call to `query_posts()` on your search results template.
+This confuses Relevanssi.
+Try removing the query_posts call and see what happens.

 = Where are the user search logs? =
 See the top of the admin menu.
 There's 'User searches'.
 There.
 If the logs are empty, please note